See what questions

 Read more about causes and Hives deaths.

 Poorly healing leg rashes a classic sign of chronic disease: Recurring leg rashes, or poorly healing leg rashes, are a classic sign of undiagnosed diabetes, particularly of Type 2 diabetes, but also Type 1 diabetes.
-They can also occur with...read more »
+They...read more »

 Other ways to find a doctor, or use doctor, physician and specialist online research services: